notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 - `☐ Confirm Replace All in All Opened Documents`: When checked, **Replace All in All Opened Documents** will ask for confirmation.
 - `☐ Replace: Don't move to the following occurrence`: When checked and a match is selected, **Replace** will make the indicated substitution, but then will NOT automatically move the [caret](#caret-and-cursor "typing/insertion cursor") to the subsequent match (added v8.0.0).
 - `☐ Search Result window: show only one entry per found line`: When checked, the **Search Results Window** will only list each line once, even if the line has multiple matches; when unchecked, it will behave like older versions and list each line once for each match on that line (added v8.4.3).
+- `☐ Find in Files: Ignore unsaved changes in opened files`: When checked, the **Find in Files** will search the copy of the file on disk, rather than whatever copy might be open in Notepad++.
+Without this checked, Notepad++ will search any unsaved changes instead of what's still on disk. (added v8.9.3).

 ### Backup